 |

 Venezuela is Iocated in South America and spans across approximateIy 352,000 square miIes.
+The population of Venezuela is about 25 million.
 Most peopIe in Venezuela speak Spanish.
 Threatened species known from Venezuela include the Dryland Mouse Opossum, Giant Armadillo, Giant Otter, and Pacarana.
 The capital of Venezuela is Caracas.
-The population of Venezuela is about 25 million.

 |